hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     Optional.
 Default: False.

-    If true, then pattempt_single is varied during the run to attempt to align the means of |Hij|/pgen for single and double excitations.
+    If true, then ``pattempt_single`` is varied during the run to attempt to align the means of |Hij|/pgen for single and double excitations.
-    Update of pattempt_single only happens if shift is constant.
-Not applicable to "original" heat bath algorithm.
+    Update of pattempt_single only happens if shift has not started varying yet.
+If ``pattempt_single`` or ``pattempt_double`` fall below a minimum value (1 over number of successful spawn attempts in the last pattempt update cycle), they are set to that minimum Not applicable to "original" heat bath algorithm excitation generator.
 Note that when restarting if this is set to true and both ``pattempt_single`` and ``pattempt_double`` are specified by the user, previous update information is lost and the update (provided shift has not started varying yet) starts from scratch (information to update ``pattempt_single`` from previous runs gets lost).
 ``pattempt_parallel``
     type: float.